Estuary

 • Costs: Hevo can be comparable to Estuary for low data volumes in the low GBs per month.
 But it becomes more expensive than Estuary and Airbyte as you reach 10s of GBs a month.
 Costs will also be much more as you lower latency because several Hevo connectors do not fully support incremental extraction.
 As you reduce your extract interval you capture more events multiple times, which can make costs soar.

 Meltano was founded in 2018 as an open source project within GitLab to support their data and analytics team.
-It’s a Python framework built on the Singler protocol.
+It’s a CLI-first, configuration-driven EL tool that primarily runs on the Singer specification (Singer taps and targets).
 The Singer framework was originally created by the founders of Stitch, but their contribution slowly declined following the acquisition of Stitch by Talend (which in turn was later acquired by Qlik.)

 • Scalability: There isn’t as much documentation to help with scaling Meltano, and it’s not generally known for scalability, especially if you need low latency.
 Various benchmarks show that larger batch sizes deliver much better throughput.
 But it’s still not the level of throughput of Estuary or Fivetran.
 It’s generally minutes even in batch mode for 100K rows.

 Overall, if you are focused on open source, Airbyte and Meltano are two good ELT options.
 If you prefer simplicity you might consider Airbyte.
-Estuary Flow is also open source, but most people choose the public cloud offering today.
+Estuary is source-available, and many connectors are open source, but most teams choose the managed public deployment for simplicity.

 Estuary was founded in 2019.
 But the core technology, the Gazette open source project, has been evolving for a decade within the Ad Tech space, which is where many other real-time data technologies have started.